xdaluca/gm_ethrio/events/EthereumRio/readme.md

 # Indentation is crucial:
 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
+synopsis:
+  - A convergence of creators, builders & thinkers

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
 date: 2023-03-27